dedego/sstate/README.md

 subscribe(path, callback);
 ```

 ### exec

-As of version 1.1.0 there is the concept of actions that can be executed on the store which will result in a modified state.
+*Introduced in version 1.1.0*

 Actions can be provided as the second argument when initializing the store.
-At the moment of execution, the first argument gives
-you access to the `setState` method, the second argument gives you the complete state and the third argument allows for passing allong parameters.

-When calling the `exec` method, the first argument refers to the predefined action, the second argument can be used to pass along parameters.
+A action receives three arguments:
+- the `setState` method
+- the complete state
+- arguments (for when you call the `exec` method)

+If you want to execute a action, use the `exec` method with the name of the action and optionally parameters as the second argument.

 You can chain multiple actions in a single line (see example).